 I don’t even want to think about the chafing this is going to result in, to be honest.
-The World Naked Bike Ride will eventually make their extremely nudey point across 65km of congested and polluted roads, as well as fourteen bridges.
+The World Naked Bike Ride will eventually make its extremely nudey point across 65km of congested and polluted roads, as well as fourteen bridges.
 Don’t expect any inclement British weather to put them off, either – I’d imagine cycling naked through the rain is extra freeing!

 Where does the London World Naked Bike Ride start?